xumingming/storm-wiki/Distributed-RPC.md

 drpc.shutdown();
 ```

 First you create a `LocalDRPC` object.
 This object simulates a DRPC server in process, just like how `LocalCluster` simulates a Storm cluster in process.
-Then you create the `LocalCluster` to run the topology on and submit the topology. `LinearDRPCTopologyBuilder` has separate methods for creating local topologies and remote topologies.
+Then you create the `LocalCluster` to run the topology in local mode. `LinearDRPCTopologyBuilder` has separate methods for creating local topologies and remote topologies.
 In local mode the `LocalDRPC` object does not bind to any ports so the topology needs to know about the object to communicate with it.
 This is why `createLocalTopology` takes in the `LocalDRPC` object as input.

 After launching the topology, you can do DRPC invocations using the `execute` method on `LocalDRPC`.